IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“In a way, it feels like the cruelest joke in existence has been played on us.
 We became self-aware only to realize this story is not about us.
 While it is great to know about electrons and the powerhouse of the cell, science doesn't do a lot to make this less depressing.” [<a href="https://www.youtube.com/watch?v=MBRqu0YOH14&t=208s" target="_blank">YouTube</a>]

 ― <a href="https://www.youtube.com/c/inanutshell" target="_blank">Kurzgesagt – In a Nutshell</a>

+>“To live is to suffer, to survive is to find some meaning in the suffering.”

+― <a href="https://en.wikipedia.org/wiki/Gordon_Allport" target="_blank">Gordon Allport</a>

 >“However statistically improbable the entity you seek to explain by invoking a designer, the designer himself has got to be at least as improbable.
 God is the <a href="https://en.wikipedia.org/wiki/Ultimate_Boeing_747_gambit" target="_blank">Ultimate Boeing 747</a>.”